hassma/cdk-gitlab-codepipeline/README.md

 A collection of AWS CDK constructs and custom actions that extend AWS CodePipeline capabilities, primarily focused on GitLab integration.

+## Remarks

+*The library is still in early development and will change quite frequently.
+So be aware of bugs.*

 ## Features

 - GitLab Source Action for AWS CodePipeline